General-Analysis/mcp-guard/README.md

 ## Overview

-The MCP Guardrail acts as a security layer that sits between your AI applications and MCP servers, providing:
+The MCP Guardrail provides AI-powered security and easy configuration for your MCP (Model Context Protocol) setup.
+It automatically detects your existing MCP configuration files and adds a protective layer with intelligent moderation capabilities.

+Key features:

 - **AI-powered moderation** to prevent prompt injection attacks
-- **Server aggregation** - connect to multiple MCP servers through a single interface
+- **Automatic configuration** - CLI tool detects and updates MCP config files for Cursor, Claude Desktop, and Claude Code
 - **Dual connectivity** - supports both local and remote MCP servers
 - **Transparent proxying** - tools, prompts, and resources are automatically prefixed and made available